Fred-Khan/React_Tutorials/03-React_Supabase_Auth/05-Protected_Routes.md

   // While checking auth state, don't show anything (prevents flicker) if (isAuthenticated === null) {
-    return null; // or return a loading spinner if you want }
+    return null; // or return a loading spinner if you want =) }

-  // If NOT logged in, redirect to Login page if (!isAuthenticated) {
+  // If NOT logged in, redirect to Home page if (!isAuthenticated) {
     return <Navigate to="/" replace />;
     // OPTIONAL: Change "/"  to "/login" if you prefer sending users back to Login Page